CominAtYou/CominAtYou/README.md

 I'm a high school student who spends most of my time working on random projects that I come up with on a whim, or sometimes contributing to others' projects that I find useful.

-## Stuff I do
-Most of my projects are mostly just Android apps that I make for my own enjoyment or to make mundane tasks easier (for example, [Silverpoint](https://github.com/CominAtYou/Silverpoint) or [BatteryTile](https://github.com/CominAtYou/BatteryTile))

-In my spare time, I like to play a variety of (mostly indie) games, or make art.

 ## Things I use
 I prefer a variety of languages and frameworks for my projects, but mainly use:
 - Java